 We inherit our microbiome from our mother, who inherited her microbiome from her mother as it is passed from generation to generation.
 How we are born, our environment, and how we are fed as a baby all influence early gut health.

 Babies who are born via cesarean section have different gut bacteria than babies who are born vaginally.
-There was a large-scale study done in the UK of 596 babies analyzing gut microbiota samples by looking at fecal samples of the babies at ages 4, 7, and 21 days old.
+A large-scale study was done in the UK of 596 babies, analyzing gut microbiota samples by looking at fecal samples of the babies at ages 4, 7, and 21 days old.
 314 of the babies were born vaginally, and 282 were born via cesarean section.
 (2) They found that the babies born vaginally had gut bacteria from their mother’s gut, not their vagina.
 Babies born via cesarean section had gut bacteria that seemed to come from the hospital environment.
 Another consideration is the routine use of antibiotics during cesarean birth.
 This can also play a part in the composition of the microbiome.

-As the babies in the study got older, the differences mostly disappeared in the two groups except for commensal bacteria Bacteroides which are important for preventing and curing intestinal inflammation.
+As the babies in the study got older, the differences mostly disappeared in the two groups except for commensal bacteria Bacteroides, which are important for preventing and curing intestinal inflammation.
 (1) Even at 9 months old, the babies born by cesarean section had little to no Bacteroides even though they had been breastfed for at least 6 months.
 (3)

 After giving birth, the best place for the baby is skin-to-skin with the mother.
 Here, the microbiome seeding continues as the baby is in contact with the mom and begins to seek the chest and breastfeed.
 Breast milk has a diverse population of bacteria that protect the baby against pathogens that can cause respiratory and gastrointestinal infections early on.
 The benefits of healthy bacteria passed through breast milk continue into childhood and adulthood, reducing the risks for many chronic diseases.